hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p2/spreadsheets/functions.md

 Syntax: `=INDEX(array, row_num, [col_num], ...)`

 Summary: Get the value in a selected cell range using an index for columns and rows.
+Value from Index

 Parameters: